-Recommended reforms outlined in this paper include: (1) implementing safe harbors from liability for the MEP sponsors and adopting employers; (2) restricting the responsibility of an adopting employer for the delinquent obligations of another MEP employer; and (3) further simplifying the reporting and disclosure obligations of MEP sponsors and adopting employers.
+Recommended reforms outlined in this paper include:

+- Implementing safe harbors from liability for the MEP sponsors and adopting employers. - Restricting the responsibility of an adopting employer for the delinquent obligations of another MEP adopting employer. - Further simplifying the reporting and disclosure obligations of MEP sponsors and adopting employers.